-Students who provide unofficial documentation (such as transcripts) but are missing official documentation may be admitted provisionally.
+Students who provide unofficial documentation (such as transcripts) but are missing official documentation may be admitted preliminarily.
 These students will be given thirty days from the beginning date of the first course to provide official documentation to Adult Studies or risk being removed from class.
 A student cannot be certified for financial aid until he/she is officially admitted to the University.

-Master of Sports Administration Admission Requirements
+Master of Sports Administration Admission Requirements Regular Admission

-- A bachelor's degree from a regionally-accredited college or university and an official transcript from the institution granting your baccalaureate degree and official transcripts of all graduate level work, if any. - Proficiency in the English language, as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a score of 550 or higher on the Test of English as a Foreign Language (TOEFL). - A professional resume which demonstrates a minimum of two years of significant full-time work experience.
-Full-time military service will be considered in lieu of other work experience. - Demonstration of ability to perform graduate level work as exhibited by one of the following:
+- Submit completed application of admission with fee of \$25. - A bachelor's degree from a regionally-accredited college or university and an official transcript from the institution granting your baccalaureate degree and official transcripts of all graduate level work, if any.
+A 2.5 cumulative GPA from undergraduate work is required for admission or 9 hours of graduate work with a B in each course.
+Up to 6 hours of accredited graduate work may be transferred if a B or better is earned in each course. - Those with 9 credit hours of master level courses in a comparable discipline, a 3.0 GPA or higher in each course, from a regionally accredited institution can be considered in lieu of undergraduate GPA. - Proficiency in the English language, as demonstrated by at least two years of successful academic work at the college or university level in the United States or by a score of 550 or higher on the Test of English as a Foreign Language (TOEFL). - A professional resume which demonstrates a minimum of two years of significant full-time work experience.
+Full-time military service will be considered in lieu of other work experience.